Stove vs. oven

 - Baking and roasting temperature required for clay is about 25°F less than temperature required for stainless.

-If this is the first time using a clay pot in the oven, cooking time will be a bit longer – the pot needs to “learn”.
+The first time a clay pot is used in the oven, the cooking time will be a bit longer – the pot needs to “learn”.

 Always cover with lid

 The clay pots need an even heat source.
 I used to think that gas stoves provided the most even heat, but Miriam says wood stoves can provide a more even heat than gas!